• Skip to main content

 For instance, when I’m editing novels I’ll often see a character who wants a promotion at work.
 That’s a good start since it gives the character something to actively go after, but why do they want a promotion?
 What will their life look like if they get it?

 Do they want to upgrade their apartment?
-Do they need the money for someone else?
+Do they need the money to save starving children?
 Do they want to lord their corner office over their coworkers?
-(Also, remember offices?)

 It helps if you describe what the character is imagining with the utmost precision.
 You can’t possibly be clear enough about hopes and dreams.